Edward VIII: Prince of Wales

 Throughout the 1920s, Edward, as Prince of Wales, represented his father at home and abroad on many occasions.
 His rank, travels, good looks, and unmarried status gained him much public attention.
 At the height of his popularity, he was the most photographed celebrity of his time and he set men's fashion.
 During his 1924 visit to the United States, Men's Wear magazine observed, "The average young man in America is more interested in the clothes of the Prince of Wales than in any other individual on earth."

 Edward visited poverty-stricken areas of Britain, and undertook 16 tours to various parts of the Empire between 1919 and 1935.
-On a tour of Canada in 1919, he acquired the Bedingfield ranch, near Pekisko, Alberta.
+On a tour of Canada in 1919, he acquired the Bedingfield ranch, near Pekisko, Alberta, which he owned until 1962.
+Named the E. P. Ranch (for Edward, Prince), Edward attempted unsuccessfully to develop the ranch for the breeding of animals, including Shorthorn cattle, Dartmoor ponies, and Clydesdale horses.
 He escaped unharmed when the train he was riding in during a tour of Australia was derailed outside Perth in 1920.

 Edward's November 1921 visit to India came during the non-cooperation movement protests for Indian self-rule, and was marked by riots in Bombay.
 In 1929 Sir Alexander Leith, a leading Conservative in the north of England, persuaded him to make a three-day visit to the County Durham and Northumberland coalfields, where there was much unemployment.
 From January to April 1931, the Prince of Wales and his brother Prince George travelled 18000 mi on a tour of South America, steaming out on the ocean liner Oropesa, and returning via Paris and an Imperial Airways flight from Paris–Le Bourget Airport that landed specially in Windsor Great Park.

 Though widely travelled, Edward shared a widely held racial prejudice against foreigners and many of the Empire's subjects, believing that whites were inherently superior.
 In 1920, on his visit to Australia, he wrote of Indigenous Australians: "they are the most revolting form of living creatures I've ever seen!!
 They are the lowest known form of human beings & are the nearest thing to monkeys."